THE PARLOR

 A collage of brand guideline pages—including sections on brand story, mission, fonts and colors, logo story, icons, language, and photography—centers around a black box that boldly highlights Brand Guidelines Example.

-Brand Guides:
+reference Guides:

 Ornate, baroque vintage-style rectangular frame with intricate, swirling floral and leaf patterns in each corner and along the edges, leaving a blank center for text or an image.
 The design is elegant and decorative.